JetBrains/kotlin-web-site/docs/topics/get-started-new.md

 <tab title="Backend app">

-Here we will help you with your first steps in developing Kotlin server-side applications.
+Here is how you can take the first steps in developing Kotlin server-side applications.

 1. Install the [latest version of IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html).